 Storage system, diversity of uses and combustion method

 Hydrogen is normally a colorless, odorless and tasteless gas, consisting of diatomic molecules (H2).
 The hydrogen atom, H symbol, consists of a core unit of positive charge and one electron.
 It is one of the main elements of water and of all organic substance, and is widely distributed not only on Earth but throughout the universe.
-This is an elemental hydrogen.
 Industrialized hydrogen is needed for its use in certain sectors, where its application covers substantial industrial activities.
-It should be pointed out its use as a method to improve the environment and therefore, the health of people, through its introduction in the automotive sector and in the energy sector in general.
+It should be noted its application as energy vector ZERO EMISSIONS, a method to improve the environment and therefore, the health of people, through its introduction in the automotive sector and in the energy sector in general.

 In this area, INDHO gathers all its efforts: the ability to produce renewable hydrogen for its later use as an automotive fuel, electric power and thermal energy and solution for the decarbonization of natural gas.

 HYDROGEN AS ENERGY STORAGE SYSTEM